-The site is exempt from the provisions of the Prince George's County Woodland and Wildlife Habitat Conservation Ordinance (WCO) because the property contains less than 10,000 square feet of woodland and has no previous tree conservation plan (TCP) approvals.
+The site is exempt from the provisions of the WCO because the property contains less than 10,000 square feet of woodland and has no previous tree conservation plan approvals.
 A standard letter of exemption from the WCO was issued for this site (S-193-2020), which expires on December 15, 2022.
 No additional information is required regarding woodland conservation.